alvchan/kno/dsa-bigo.md

 Big O is a consistent and concise way to quantify an algorithm's efficiency.
 Algorithm and data structure analysis often revolve around the use of Big O due to its easy to understand growth via mathematical curves.
+One could accurately say that Big O answers the question of "How does the number of steps grow, with respect to the data?"
 What it measures is often referred to as "efficiency", or space and time complexity.

 This method achieves consistency by counting the number of possible steps taken in each possible case of the algorithm, expressed as O(N), where N is some